Mastering Different Styles of Presentations: Tips & Tricks for Developing a Winning Style

 Encourage Interaction Where Appropriate

-One of the biggest fears of anyone doing a presentation is that people will not pay attention or that what they say is somehow unclear.
-If you are delivering a presentation to your team, for example, you will want them to go away feeling energized and with a crystal-clear idea of what you need them to do.
+One of the biggest fears of anyone presenting is that people will not pay attention or that what they say is unclear.
+If you deliver a presentation to your team, for example, you will want them to go away feeling energized and with a crystal-clear idea of what you need them to do.

 You want to motivate rather than drain.

-One of the best ways to ensure that they stay engaged and involved and that they understand what you are communicating is by encouraging interaction.
+One of the best ways to ensure that they stay engaged and involved and understand what you are communicating is by encouraging interaction.

-Don’t be afraid to ask if your audience has understood the last section.
+Don’t ask if your audience has understood the last section.

 If you are coaching, ask your audience for ideas or examples of where they have used the tools you are talking about.
-This is often referred to as a connector or interactive presentation, as it immerses your audience.
+This is often called a connector or interactive presentation, as it immerses your audience.

 Conclusion